Medical-Event-Data-Standard/meds_etl/README.md

 ```

 where `[PATH_TO_SOURCE_MIMIC]` is a download of MIMIC-IV and `[PATH_TO_OUTPUT]` will be the destination path for the MEDS dataset.

+Note that this code only supports MIMIC 2.2 currently, but PRs are welcome to add support for other MIMIC versions.

 ## OMOP